-Teddy reacted with a complete lack of surprise at Flitwick's notice that Bea was serving detention with him—she and Scorpius Malfoy.
+Teddy reacted with complete lack of surprise at Flitwick's notice that Bea was serving detention with him—she and Scorpius Malfoy.
 The pair slogged into his classroom midway through lunch, bickering about some prototype.
-It was getting quite heated and he thought it wise to interrupt as soon as possible.

 "You two came in at just the right time," Teddy said, and both snapped their mouths shut.
 "I'm cleaning out the storeroom."
 He gestured at the boxes on the floor.
 "I need you to fix the supplies that are broken or still partly transfigured."

-Scorpius stood by the door, abiding by the rule of 'ladies first'.
-With a huff, Bea stomped ahead.
+Scorpius swept an arm ahead.
+With a huff, Bea stomped past him.
 She first stopped by the demonstration table where Teddy sat, resting her head on top of a stack of essays.

 "How many days did Flitwick say we have to serve?"